vinhnx/Ciapre.tmTheme/README.md

 It's just some HEX strings within messy XML, so no problem found. :)

+## Contribution ##

+Contributton are very welcome.
+If you come across to port to another platform based on the color pallete above, please consider sending me a Pull Request.

+Thank you!

 ## What's With The Name? ##

 Just random, really!